TheWover/donut/docs/2019-5-1-Introducing-Donut.md

 If the CLR is already loaded into the host process, then donut's shellcode will still work.
 The .NET Assembly will just be loaded into a new Application Domain within the managed process. .NET is designed to allow for .NET Assemblies built for multiple versions of .NET to run simultaneously in the same process.
 As such, your payload should always run no matter the process's state before injection.

 ## Shellcode Generation

-# The Current Challenge

-Currently, .NET tradecraft is limited to execution by one of two main ways:

-* Assembly.Load():
-* execute-assembly:

-## Assembly.Load

-Only lets you inject into current process.
-Must be done from within .NET.

-## execute-assembly

-Executes the same way every time.
-Relies on reflective DLL injection, which is often detected and

 # Using Donut